Common law: 1870 through 20th century, and the procedural merger of law and equity

 As early as the 15th century, it became the practice that litigants who felt they had been cheated by the common law system would petition the King in person.
 For example, they might argue that an award of damages (at common law (as opposed to equity)) was not sufficient redress for a trespasser occupying their land, and instead request that the trespasser be evicted.
 From this developed the system of equity, administered by the Lord Chancellor, in the courts of chancery.
 By their nature, equity and law were frequently in conflict and litigation would frequently continue for years as one court countermanded the other, even though it was established by the 17th century that equity should prevail.

-In England, courts of law (as opposed to equity) were combined with courts of equity by the Judicature Acts of 1873 and 1875, with equity prevailing in case of conflict.
+In England, courts of law (as opposed to equity) were merged with courts of equity by the Judicature Acts of 1873 and 1875, with equity prevailing in case of conflict.